When the World Mosquito Program began, dengue fever was the primary focus of our research. It is still an important focus.

-More than 40 per cent of the world’s population is at risk of dengue infection.
+More than half of the world’s population is at risk of dengue infection.

 Each year, an estimated 390 million dengue infections occur around the world.
 Of these, around 500,000 cases develop into severe dengue, or dengue haemorrhagic fever, a more severe form of the disease, which results in up to 25,000 deaths annually worldwide.
 That's each year.